KodmonDaniel/OpenGL_graphics/README.md

 ## 3D lamp animation (lamp_anim.cpp)
 > Objects: sphere, cylinder, paraboloid, circle, plane

 This is a 3D animation of a lamp, created with incremental image synthesis.
-The objects are definied with parametric equations. the shading was done with phong shader.
+The objects are definied with parametric equations, and the shading was done with Phong shader.

 <img src="images/lamp1.png" width="300"> <img src="images/lamp2.png" width="300">